wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • 23 to 30 - six months

-Driving points exceeding 30 attracts a 1-year suspension.
+Driving points exceeding 30 attract a 1-year suspension.

 By attending a traffic safety course approved by the state, a driver can have the number of points on his or her record reduced by three within three years.
 Below is a list of some traffic offenses and the number of points allocated to each offense: